royalasdaircoding/enkf_ANAC/README.md

 Miniconda
  or Anaconda
+ or mamba
  installed

 Python (version specified in ```environment.yml```)

 ## Installation Steps

-1. Create the Conda Environment
+1. Create the Conda Environment using Anaconda or mamba
 ```conda env create -f environment.yml```

 If you'd like to use a different environment name: